eightysteele/vertnet-app/README.md

 # What is VertNet-app?

-VertNet-app is the web application for the VertNet project.
-It rides on ClojureScript and is deployed to CouchDB as an HTML5 CouchApp.
+VertNet-app is the web application for the [VertNet](http://vertnet.org) project.
+It rides on [ClojureScript](https://github.com/clojure/clojurescript), the [Clojure](http://clojure.org/) to JavaScript compiler, and is deployed to [CouchDB](couchdb.apache.org) as an HTML5 [CouchApp](http://couchapp.org).

 # Developing

-VertNet rides on the ClojureScript One framework.
-If you're new to ClojureScript One, watch this quick video.
+VertNet rides on the [ClojureScript One](http://clojurescriptone.com) framework.
+For a good introduction to it, watch this quick [video](http://vimeo.com/35153207).

-It also rides on CouchDB, so we'll need to have that installed.
-Note that in our CouchDB configuration file (e.g., `/etc/couchdb/default.ini`), we'll need to make sure that we're allowing JSONP requests by adding `allow_jsonp = true` to the `http` section:
+VertNet also rides on [CouchDB](couchdb.apache.org), so we'll need to have that installed.
+Note that in our CouchDB configuration file (e.g., `/etc/couchdb/default.ini`), we'll need to make sure that we're allowing JSONP:

 ```bash
 [httpd]